Singer-songwriter Neil Davis performs at the ribbon-cutting ceremony to debut the Sing for Hope Piano at Port Authority.

 SING FOR HOPE PIANO BRINGS INSPIRATION TO PORT AUTHORITY BUS TERMINAL COMMUTERS

 A pleasant tune – in fact, many tunes – are now being heard among the steady buzz of thousands of hurried commuters at the Port Authority Bus Terminal.
-A unique, hand-painted piano—the 338th piano Sing for Hope has placed in public spaces throughout the five boroughs of New York City—was unveiled November 16 at the largest bus terminal in the nation and the busiest in the world, bringing inspiration to rush-hour commuters.
+A unique, hand-painted piano—the 338th public piano that Sing for Hope has placed throughout the five boroughs of New York City, out of a total of 400 Sing for Hope Pianos to date—was unveiled November 16 at the largest bus terminal in the nation and the busiest in the world, bringing inspiration to rush-hour commuters.

 The Sing for Hope Pianos is America’s largest annual public arts project, reaching over one million New Yorkers and visitors ever year since its 2010 launch.
 Each summer, Sing for Hope places 50 artist-designed hand-painted pianos throughout the parks and public spaces of New York City’s five boroughs each summer for anyone and everyone to play.
 After the public installation, the Sing for Hope Pianos are placed in permanent homes in under-resourced schools, healthcare facilities, veterans homes, community-based organizations and other places.
 In 2016, in partnership with the NYC Department of Education, all 50 Sing for Hope Pianos were permanently placed in public schools throughout the five boroughs, bringing the joy of music to an estimated 16,000 students per year.